Android

 Add an OAuth transition handler

-To support the transition from an external OAuth login (such as a bank app) back to the Lightbox, override the onRestart method in your LightboxActivity.
-This ensures the Lightbox resumes correctly after the user returns to your app.
+To support the transition from an external OAuth login (such as a bank app) back to the Lightbox, add an onRestart override to your LightboxActivity.
+This ensures the Lightbox resumes correctly after the user returns to your app from a bank login.

 1// LightboxActivity.kt